 The first step in building a political campaign data engineering pipeline with Python & Airflow is defining the tasks that make up your pipeline.

-These tasks can range from collecting campaign donations from various sources (e.g., online donation sites) to transforming raw donor data into insights about who your voters are likely to be.
+These tasks can range from collecting campaign donations from various sources (e.g., online donation sites) to transforming raw donor data into insights about your voters’ likely characteristics.

-Once these tasks have been defined, they can schedule using Airflow’s scheduling interface to run automatically regularly without any manual intervention required by you or your team.
+Once these tasks have been defined, they can be scheduled using Airflow’s scheduling interface to run automatically regularly without any manual intervention required by you or your team.

 Once your pipeline has been built using Python & Apache Airflow, you can use it to ensure that all of your campaign’s essential metrics are tracked accurately and reliably over time so that you can make decisions based on real-time insights about where best to allocate resources within the organization.